mhaugrud/msumcspy/_sources/MoreAboutIteration/Glossary.rst

         A step-by-step process for solving a category of problems.

     body
-        The statements inside a loop.
+        The statements inside another programming structure (loop, if, function, etc.).

     counter